-There are many issues to consider before fixing a broken sewer pipe.
-For a typical homeowner the situation can be confusing and simply trusting a sewer contractor can lead to an uneasy situation.
-There are some very important points to consider before you decide on the scope of work and if you are receiving a fair price.
-The chief decision usually involves deciding whether to repair a broken sewer pipe or a replace the entire line.
-The following information should provide valuable guidance.
+You should consider many issues before fixing a broken sewer pipe.
+For a typical homeowner the situation can be confusing, and simply trusting a sewer contractor can lead to an uneasy situation.
+There are some very important points to consider before you decide on the scope of work, and if you are receiving a fair price.
+The chief decision usually involves deciding whether to repair a broken sewer pipe, or a replace the entire line.
+The following information should provide you with valuable guidance.

 What type of sewer problem are you having?

-This is a key question to answer before any work is commenced.
-Typically through expert analysis or a sewer video a good idea of the sewer problem can be gained.
-There are only a few circumstances when a broken sewer pipe should be repaired and not completely or partially replaced.
-The following is a list of conditions that lend themselves to just replacing the broken sewer pipe itself, or doing a spot repair on a small section of the run.
+You should know the type of sewer problem you’re having before any work is commenced.
+Typically you can understand the type of sewer problem through expert analysis, or an HD sewer video.
+Be aware there are only a few circumstances when a broken sewer pipe should be spot repaired, and not completely or partially replaced.
+You can use the following list of conditions as those that lend themselves to just replacing the broken sewer pipe itself.
+This is also referred to as a “spot repair”.

 Broken sewer pipe at the beginning of the run